Amber Alert: Virginia 7-month-old possibly abducted by sex offender

 Danville police are searching for 7-month-old Emma Grace Kennedy.

-She is about 2'2", weighs 18 pounds, has blonde hair, blue eyes, and has a small scar on her left cheek.
+She is about 2'2" tall, weighs 18 pounds, has blonde hair, blue eyes, and has a small scar on her left cheek.

 Emma was last seen wearing a light blue onesie with dots and a white rabbit on the left leg and matching headband.

-Police believe her abductor is 51-year-old Carl Kennedy, who is a registered sex offender in North Carolina.
+Police believe her abductor is 51-year-old Carl Ray Kennedy, who is a registered sex offender in North Carolina.

-He is described as 5'8", weighs 170, has gray hair, green eyes, a left ear piercing, and tattoos on both arms, consisting of skulls, an eye, pitbull, and a wizard.
+He is described as 5'8" tall, weighs 170, has gray hair, green eyes, a left ear piercing, and tattoos on both arms, consisting of skulls, an eye, pitbull, and a wizard.

 Kennedy was last seen wearing a brown t-shirt, gray shorts, and black and white Sketchers.